lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

         components: wifi
         refresh: 0s

 These `external_components` provide the display driver for the Lilygo T5.
-The one I'm using is by [Borys Pierov](https://github.com/ashald).
+I'm using the one by [Borys Pierov](https://github.com/ashald).

 More details on this display driver and others may be found in this ESPHome [Feature Request](https://github.com/esphome/feature-requests/issues/1109).

-[PR#3577](https://github.com/esphome/esphome/pull/3577) is being used to reduce the amount of memory being used.
+[PR#3577](https://github.com/esphome/esphome/pull/3577) is being used to reduce the amount of memory used.
 Early deployments ran into [this problem](https://github.com/esphome/issues/issues/855#issue-524128559) (Core 1 Panic).
-This is used in combination with the newer framework versions in order to support the large number of Home Assistant sensors for WeatherFlow and the large JSON/Display Lamdas used for my screens.
+This is combined with the newer framework versions to support a large number of Home Assistant sensors for WeatherFlow and the large JSON/Display Lamdas used for my screens.

     display:
       platform: lilygo_t5_47